discopatrick/owncloud-ansible/README.md

 ## Useful things to remember

-* To open a shell as a specific user, you can do: `sudo -u www-data -s`
+* When using a box via the terminall manually, to open a shell as a specific user, you can do: `sudo -u www-data -s`